 Appraisals help sellers set realistic pricing expectations and validate listing prices.
 Properties in emerging neighborhoods like East Downtown or Montrose benefit from valuations reflecting recent market improvements and development.
 Lenders rely on appraisals to determine appropriate loan amounts, manage risk, and ensure borrowers don't take on excessive debt relative to the property's value.

 The Houston real estate market includes diverse property types and price ranges, from affordable suburban starter homes to luxury estates in exclusive communities.
-This requires appraisers with local expertise who understand neighborhood-specific factors influencing property values in Harris County and surrounding areas.
+This requires appraisers with local expertise who understand neighborhood-specific factors influencing property values in Harris County, including high tax rates, and surrounding areas.

 Houston Appraisal Process